JOiiNT-LAB/abb_wrapper/README.md

 catkin_make
 ```

-If there are no errors you are ready to use the interface.
+If there are no errors you are ready to proceed to set up the robot.

 ## Robot Set up